pqnelson/literate-Mizar/README.md

 # Plans

-**Short-term goal:** Right now, I am trying to annotate and transcribe the files needed for the Parser.
+**Short-term goal:** Right now, I am reviewing the transcription and annotation for the Parser-related code.

-I have transcribed most of the files (I believe I need to finish transcribing `base/wsmarticle.pas`).

-I am in the process of annotating the `parser.pas` file.

 **Long-term goal:** A question lurking in the back of my mind is, "What does the Mizar system do which is not covered in the